altocodenl/cell/readme.md

    if (dale.keys (cell.pathsToJS (definition)).length !== 1) return [['error', 'The definition of a sequence can only contain a single name for its message.']];
 ```

-The definition of a sequence has to start with a list that starts at element 1.
+The definition of a sequence has to start with a list that starts at step 1.
 We also check that the sequence has only consecutive steps.
 If any of these conditions is violated, we return an error.

 ```js
    if (definition [0] [1] !== 1) return [['error', 'The definition of a sequence must start with step number 1.']];